openlibraryenvironment/platform-rs/INSTALL.md

 Specific description for each of the settings:

 1. `instance.type.name` - must be defined under _Settings > Inventory > Instances > Resource Types_.
 Used during `AcceptItem` when creating the instance record.
 2. `instance.source` - any text value, used during `AcceptItem` when creating the instance record.
+Use `RESHARE`
 3. `item.material.type.name` - must be defined under _Settings > Inventory > Items > Material Types_.
 Used during `AcceptItem` when creating the item record.
 4. `item.perm.loan.type.name` - must be defined under _Settings > Inventory > Items > Loan Types_.
 Used during `AcceptItem` when creating the item record.
 5. `item.status.name` - Used during `AcceptItem` when creating the item record.
-Use one of the available values: _Available, Awaiting pickup, Awaiting delivery, Checked out, In transit, Missing, Paged, On order, In process, Declared lost, Claimed returned, Withdrawn, Lost and paid, Aged to lost_
+Can be one of the available values: _Available, Awaiting pickup, Awaiting delivery, Checked out, In transit, Missing, Paged, On order, In process, Declared lost, Claimed returned, Withdrawn, Lost and paid, Aged to lost_.
+Use `Available`.
 6. `item.perm.location.code` - Used during `AcceptItem` when creating the item record.
 Must be defined under _Settings > Tenant > Locations_
 7. `holdings.perm.location.code` - Used during `AcceptItem` when creating the holding record.
 Must be defined under _Settings > Tenant > Locations_
 8. `instance.custom.identifier.name` - Used during `AcceptItem` when creating the instance record.
-Must be defined under _Settings -> Inventory -> Instances -> Resource Identifier Types_
+Must be defined under _Settings -> Inventory -> Instances -> Resource Identifier Types_.
+You might want to use the `Other standard identifier` value.
 9. `checkout.service.point.code` - Service point code used during `CheckOutItem` and as default during `RequestItem`.
-Must be defined under _Settings > Tenant > Service points_
+Must be defined under _Settings > Tenant > Service points_.
+We recommend you create e.g. `ILL Office` service point and use that.
 10. `checkin.service.point.code` - Service point code used during `CheckInItem`.
-Must be defined under _Settings > Tenant > Service points_
+Must be defined under _Settings > Tenant > Service points_.
+We recommend you create e.g. `ILL Office` service point and use that.
 11. `response.includes.physical.address` -  Boolean value to include address.
 Optional, defaults to false.
 Used during `LookupUser` response.
 12. `user.priv.ok.status` - Status code used during `LookupUser`.
-Optional, defaults to _ACTIVE_, any text value.
+Optional, defaults to _ACTIVE_, can take any text value.
+Keep the default.
 13. `user.priv.blocked.status` - Status code used during `LookupUser`.
-Optional, defaults to _BLOCKED_, any text value.
+Optional, defaults to _BLOCKED_, can take any text value.
+Keep the default.
 14. `holdings.source.name` - Holdings source name used during `AcceptItem`.
-Muste be defined under _Settings > Inventory > Holdings sources_.
+Must be defined under _Settings > Inventory > Holdings sources_.
 Optional, defaults to _FOLIO_.
+Use `RESHARE`.
 15. `user.email.type` - Optional, defaults to "electronic mail address".
 Used during `LookupUser` response.
+Keep the default
 16. `cancel.request.reason.name` - Reason for request cancellation if an item with a different barcode is checked out.
 Used during `CancelRequestItem`.
 Must be defined under _Settings > Circulation > Request cancellation reasons_
 17. `cancel.request.reason.patron.name` - Reason for request cancellation when a patron did not check out the item.
 Used during `DeleteItem` if there's an open request.
 Must be defined under _Settings > Circulation > Request cancellation reasons_
 18. `request.note.name` - Note type name used during `RequetItem` and `AcceptItem` if notes are enabled.
 The default value is _ILL note_.
 Must be defined under `/note-types`.
-There is no Settings UI for this so it must be set by POST:
+There is no Settings UI for this so it must be sent by POST:
 ```
     {
             "name": "ILL note",